Agne Simonsson: 1958 FIFA World Cup

 Simonsson scored four goals as Sweden reached the final of the 1958 FIFA World Cup on home soil, including a goal in the final as Sweden lost 2–5 to Brazil.

 Later career

 He was awarded the 1959 Svenska Dagbladet Gold Medal as well as the 1959 Guldbollen after his performance against England on 28 October 1959 when Sweden beat the English 3–2 at Wembley Stadium and Simonsson scored two goals and made one assist.
 This was only the second time in history that a team beat England at Wembley.

 He won his 51st and final cap in a 2–0 win against Finland on 10 August 1967 in the 1964–67 Nordic Football Championship.
 He scored a total of 27 international goals.

 Managerial career

-In 1982, he managed BK Häcken to win promotion to their first ever season in Allsvenskan.
+In 1982, Simonsson managed BK Häcken to win promotion to their first ever season in Allsvenskan.
 As a manager for Örgryte IS, Simonsson led the team to the 1985 Swedish Championship title, winning them their first league title since 1913.

+Death

+Simonsson died on 22 September 2020, at the age of 84.